 Whilst medication can prove an important component of any treatment approach, evidence suggests depression also has a strong relational (as opposed to purely chemical) component, meaning that sufferers may be experiencing the delayed consequences of emotional disconnectedness or relational fracture.

 Relationships are so essential to basic human functioning that when a serious problem occurs in a relationship, whether now or a long time in the past, its repercussions for mental and emotional health can be significant.

 Counselling and psychotherapy are forms of relational therapy.
-At Pathways Psychotherapy and Counselling in Brighton & Hove we would be looking to find out more about what your depression looks and feels like for you, and also how you feel you're relating to others at the moment.
+At Pathways Psychotherapy and Counselling in Brighton & Hove, I would be looking to find out more about what your depression looks and feels like for you and also how you feel you're relating to others at the moment.

 In psychotherapy, you might, over time, be remembering how your relationships were in the past and how you're balancing the different demands in your life now.

-You would also likely explore any possible roles that stress and anxiety might be playing.
+You might also wish to explore any possible roles that stress and anxiety might be playing.

-It can be very useful to explore some of the ways you learned how to feel good about yourself when you were younger and now.
-This may prove to be something you struggled with.
+It can be very useful to remember some of the ways you learned how to feel good about yourself when you were younger and more recently.

 Counselling and psychotherapy for depression can help to address these kinds of problems.

-In therapy, you have someone in your corner to help you notice and attend to some of hidden beliefs, pressures, tensions, and disconnections you could be holding which are now be acting to keep you weighted down or even punish you, making you feel sad, powerless, empty, or worthless.
+In therapy, you have someone in your corner to help you notice and attend to some of hidden beliefs, pressures, tensions and disconnections you could be holding which are now acting to weigh you down or even punish you, making you feel sad, powerless, empty, or worthless.

 There can be an understandable hope that therapy will unearth a clear, causative event from the past which underlies your depression.